 II.
 To enable Scotland to continue providing support for rural development – collaborative, partnership working; capacity building; support for innovation and engagement in local and policy development – we propose the new Agriculture Bill should provide Scottish Minster’s powers and other mechanisms to allow:

-Activity in and financial support for rural development and the rural economy generally. • Activity related to the delivery of community led-local development to enable delivery of the principles identified above.
+Activity in and financial support for rural development and the rural economy generally.

+Activity related to the delivery of community led-local development to enable delivery of the principles identified above.

 Activity in and financial support for collaboration and the sharing of information, ideas and good practice.